mg3994/ZoomCar-backend/README.md

 <b> Local storage:</b>

 We have used local-storage as a database for storing users’ data, products details, and cart details.

+<b>MongoDb</b>

+We have used MongoDb as database for storing user's data, product details and cart details instead of local storage.

 <b> Fetch Web API:</b>
 We have used Fetch Web API for promise reuest and promise Handling using Async Await etc.